-- Commit to four months of mentoring, meeting with your mentee five times across this period.
-Starting in March and ending in June 2022. - Submitting meeting reports to update WA/City Lions on your progress. - Undertaking safeguarding checks, including an enhanced DBS. - + Reporting any issues/concerns in accordance with our safeguarding policy.
+- Starting in March and ending in June 2022. - + Submitting meeting reports to update WA/City Lions on your progress. - Undertaking safeguarding checks, including an enhanced DBS.
+4 - Reporting any issues/concerns in accordance with our safeguarding policy.

 How will you support your mentee?